iip-ecosphere/platform/platform/examples/README.md

 To demonstrate and validate the IIP-Ecosphere platform, we collect in this folder a set of examples and demo use cases.

+* Assembling and executing platform containers on PHOENIX CONTACT AXC 3152 successful.
+Trying to improve container sizes.
+Specific code may follow when internal MQTT/OPC UA sources are connected.
 * [VDW OPC-UA](https://github.com/iip-ecosphere/platform/tree/main/platform/examples/examples.vdw/README.md): Utilizing the VDW OPC-UA server through the respective platform connector.

 More to come soon.